zannloo/tp/docs/UserGuide.md

 #### Example(s):

-- When you are at the directory `~/grp-001`, you could add a new student named Bob with StudentId `0200Y` to this group through the following command,
+- When you are at the directory `~/grp-001`, you could add a new student named Bob with the StudentId `0200Y` to this group through the following command,
   - `touch 0200Y --name Bob`